- Shopify has many features similar to BigCommerce and vice versa

 - You can modify existing URLs, headings, alt text, and 301 redirects.

 - They offer an extensive reporting system that works best when integrated with Google Analytics.
-Exporting data in CSV and XML files are also possible.
+Exporting data in CSV and XML files is also possible.

 Shopify is a winner in this hands down, as the template themes are more varied and better looking overall (at least, according to many eCommerce experts.)
 Now, it's true that looks are subjective; but many agree that Shopify's themes look more modern and professional than the ones available in BigCommerce.
 However, both platforms offer the opportunity to customize your themes extensively.